-Staff recommends approval of the variations for two points of access to Silver Hill Road with conditions.
+The Planning Board approves variations for two points of access to Silver Hill Road from Parcel A with conditions.
 While the details of on-site circulation will be fully addressed at the time of permit review, the access to Silver Hill Road from subject site should be limited only to these two access points (Variations 1 and 2) evaluated with this preliminary plan and that no access from subject site to the driveway serving the existing office space directly west of the site (Variation 3) should be allowed due to its poor sight distance on its approach to Silver Hill Road.

 The applicant filed the variation request dated February 24, 2009.
-Variations 1 and 2 are described above, Variation 3 is no longer necessary because the applicant revised the preliminary plan to include Parcel B and no longer shows a connection to the abutting property to the west.
+Variations 1 and 2 are described above; Variation 3 is no longer necessary because the applicant revised the preliminary plan to include Parcel B and no longer shows a connection to the abutting property to the west.
+Based on the proceeding findings the Planning Board approves the Variations to Section 24-121(a)(3).